 - The applicant(s) and guarantor(s) will be required to meet the Society's documentation and underwriting requirements in respect of the guarantee.

-- The Society is prepared to consider up to a maximum of 90% loan to value.
+- As a guarantor mortgage lender, the Society is prepared to consider up to a maximum of 90% loan to value.

 - The title to the property must be in the name of the borrower(s)